 Several climate indices have been demonstrated to have a spatially variable relationship to cod recruitment and abundance, as they are associated with spatially variable long-term warming (Pershing et al. 2015).
-For this model, North Atlantic Oscillation (NAO) and Atlantic Multidecadal Oscillation (AMO) index data were used as spatially static basin-wide climate indices and tested for inclusion in the final model.
+For this model, North Atlantic Oscillation (NAO) and Atlantic Multidecadal Oscillation (AMO) index data were used as spatially static basin-wide climate indices.
 NAO is a measure of differences in atmospheric pressure at high and low latitudes of the North Atlantic and is expected to affect the intensity and location of wind patterns, heat transport, and moisture transport.
 AMO measures average anomalies of sea surface temperature in the North Atlantic basin.
 Data for both climate indices are publicly available in NOAA’s data repositories.
-NAO is calculated at a daily timestep, whereas AMO is calculated at a monthly timestep.
+NAO is included at a daily timestep, whereas AMO is included at a monthly timestep.
 Values for both climate indices were extracted for every survey observation at the best available temporal resolution.

 3.3 Model selection

-The model selection process was completed in two steps.
-The overall procedure follows the model selection process of Ng et al. (2021) and Gaichas et al. (2023).
-The first step compared models with and without anisotropy and/ or spatial and spatiotemporal random effects in the linear predictors (Ng et al. 2021)(Gaichas et al. 2023)(Table 3).
+The model selection process was conducted separately for each size class and consisted of two steps.
+The first step compared models with and without anisotropy and/ or spatial and spatiotemporal random effects in the linear predictors as in Ng. et al (2021) and Gaichas et al. (2023).
+These models did not include any density covariates.
 AIC was used to compare models and restricted maximum likelihood (REML) was used in model construction to make comparison via AIC possible (Zuur et al. 2009).
-The best model included anisotropy and spatial and spatiotemporal effects in both linear predictors.
+For all three size classes, the best model included anisotropy and spatial and spatiotemporal effects in both linear predictors (Table S2).

-Potential density covariates were tested for collinearity.
+Before inclusion in model selection, potential density covariates were tested for collinearity.
 High correlations were found between two pairs: cobble and rock sediment probability, and OISST and bottom temperature.
 For the first collinear pair, rock sediment probability was removed over cobble sediment probability.
-This is because grab and coring samplers (the bulk of sediment samples that make up the dataset) are unlikely to sample large-grain sediments like boulders effectively, and so the lower data quality that feeds this model will inevitably result in a lower-quality and less-reliable model of large-grain sediment distribution (Bachman et al. 2011).
-For the second pair, OISST was removed as it was expected that the distribution of groundfish like cod would be more directly affected by bottom temperature than sea surface temperature.
-Once these two collinear relationships were addressed, the remainder of density covariates were not correlated and therefore were tested for inclusion in the final model.(Perretti and Thorson 2019)(Hansell et al. 2022)(Burnham and Anderson 2004)
+This is because grab and coring sampling methods (the bulk of sediment samples that support the sediment model) are unlikely to sample large-grain sediments like boulders effectively, and so the lower-quality data that feeds this model will inevitably result in a lower-quality and less reliable model of large-grain sediment distribution (Bachman et al. 2011).
+For the second pair of collinear variables, OISST was removed as it was expected that the distribution of groundfish like cod would be more directly affected by bottom temperature than sea surface temperature.
+Once these two collinear relationships were addressed, the remainder of density covariates were not correlated and therefore were tested for inclusion in the final model.

-The second step was to select the most informative combination of potential density covariates via model selection.
-A subset of the original observation data (the last 5 years of NEFSC bottom trawl data) was run with all possible combinations of variables as spatial density inputs (Table 4).
-The four sediment likelihood variables (cobble, gravel, sand, and mud) were never separated, as the entire suite of sediment probabilities is needed to characterize bottom habitat.
-Models were then compared using AIC.
-Maximum likelihood was used to calculate AIC, as the spatial and spatiotemporal random effects did not change between models.
-The model with the lowest AIC was the model that included spatial density terms for all potential covariates.
+The second step in model selection was to select the most informative combination of potential density covariates.
+For each size class, a series of drop-one covariate models were run to assess covariate influence via AIC, as in Hansell et al. (2022).
+If AIC values were within 2 units of each other, the most parsimonious model was selected (Burnham and Anderson 2004).
+Results from the series of drop-one models for small cod indicated monthly AMO was not a significant density covariate, and so it was excluded from future small cod model runs.
+For the medium size class, all density covariates were retained.
+Models without AMO, bottom temperature, or predicted likelihood of cobble density covariates did not converge, highlighting their importance to modeling medium cod spatial density.
+Results from the large size class models indicated that the predicted likelihood of cobble, sand, and mud were not significant density covariates, and so they were excluded from future large cod model runs (Table S3).

-3.4 Final model and diagnostics
+3.4 Final model, diagnostics, and derived quantities